Skip to main content

 Step 4: Train Your AI Model

-Your inspection regions are set.
+Your regions of interest (ROIs) are set.
 Now it's time to teach the AI what "good" and "bad" look like.

 The three cardinal rules of training